FG charges civil servants to make reforms reality – The Sun Nigeria

 From Juliana Taiwo-Obalonye, Abuja

-The Head of the Civil Service of the Federation, Dr. Folasade Yemi-Esan, have the charge Tuesday at the State House, Abuja, at the commissioning of the State House ICT Training Centre located within the State House auditorium.
+Head of Civil Service of the Federation, Dr. Folasade Yemi-Esan, gave the charge Tuesday at the State House, Abuja, at the commissioning of the State House ICT Training Centre located within the State House auditorium.

 According to a statement byDirector (Information) State House, Abiodun Oladunjoye, Yemi-Esan said: “It is a great pleasure to see that Permanent Secretaries are working assiduously to achieve the dream of a new Civil Service.

 “The dream of the new Civil Service is a service that will be completely digitalized.
-By the end of 2025, there will be very little work that will be done with paper, this is the time now to start to prepare for that,” she said.
+By the end of 2025, there will be very little work that will be done with paper, this is the time now to start to prepare for that.”

 “I am happy that the State House is right in front of the move towards the new civil service,” she added.